stupornova33/MiSiPi.RNA/documentation/Documentation.md

 		density_timeout = 3600 # OPTIONAL (default is 3600s), for functions that can run for a long time, move on to next locus after this amount of time
     )

+	## Choose your Pokemon!
+	## The method parameter can be used to choose which small RNA algorithm will be run

     misipi_rna(vars) - Default method is "all"

     misipi_rna(vars, method = "siRNA")